kannans89/RustRepo/25_File_IO/25_FIle_IO.md

 ```

 Execute the above program as *main.exe data.txt datacopy.txt* .
-Two command line agruments are passed while executing the file- the path to the source file and the destination file respectively.
+Two command line arguments are passed while executing the file- the path to the source file and the destination file respectively.

 <!--
  Modify contents..